-The first day, 7th day and Last Great Day (8th day) of the Festival of Tabernacles are commanded assemblies of worship and commanded rest days.
+The first day and the Last Great Day (8th day) of the Festival of Tabernacles are commanded assemblies of worship and commanded rest days.
 The bible tells us that we are to save up our 2nd tithes all year in order to fund our travels and observances of the Festival of Tabernacles and other Holy Days.
-Three times per year, at the Passover, Pentecost and Tabernacles, we are to travel to wherever The Creator has established His Name for a commanded gathering of The Saints.
-For the Tabernacles, we should request/command time off from work to travel to the ordained Festival site.
+Three times per year, at the Passover, Pentecost and Tabernacles, we are to travel to wherever The Creator has established His Name for a commanded gathering of the saints.
+For the Tabernacles, we should request/command time off from work to travel to the ordained festival site.
 For 8 days, we gather together from different states/nations to worship Jesus.
 (Yes we do worship Jesus, Zech.
-14) This is a great time of fellowship, worship, celebration & Feasting.
+14) This is a great time of fellowship, worship, celebration & feasting.

 Isa.
 58:13-14 (NASB) :13 "If because of the sabbath, you turn your foot From doing your own pleasure on My holy day, And call the sabbath a delight, the holy day of the LORD honorable, And honor it, desisting from your own ways, From seeking your own pleasure And speaking your own word, 14 Then you will take delight in the LORD, And I will make you ride on the heights of the earth; And I will feed you with the heritage of Jacob your father, For the mouth of the LORD has spoken."

-The purpose of this "do not do" list is to be a generalized guideline for people to consider for their choices of what to refrain from on The Sacred Days.
+The purpose of this "do not do" list is to be a generalized guideline for people to consider for their choices of what to refrain from on the sacred days.
 It is not meant to be a concrete list for everyone.
 Again this is just a generalized list which will not be true for everyone.
 But I do believe it will be true for most people.
-This list is only for the first day, 7th day of the Festival of Tabernacles and the Last Great Day (8th Day).
+This list is only for the first day of the Feast of Tabernacles and the Last Great Day (8th Day).

 Exodus 23:14-19 and Deut.
 16:1-17 commands us to observe 3 annual pilgrimages at the Holy day seasons of Passover/Unleavened Bread, Pentecost and Tabernacles.
 Many people try to claim that we no longer need to do this because there is no longer a temple.
 But the scriptures are clear that the pilgrimages were commanded even when there was no temple.
 In fact, the context is also clear that the holy days/feasts should be kept at different locations, not just one.
 It was wherever "The LORD you God chooses", which is very clear that it wasn't just at the temple every year.
 God doesn't expect people in South America to travel to Jerusalem every year until Jesus returns, and then we will be required to do so, according to Zech.
 14, but right now in our modern age, we are not required to travel yet to Jerusalem, but rather Jesus appoints different locations via the church ministers/pastors.
 Many people reject the commanded travel because of financial burden.
 But if we obey God and save our 2nd Tithes, we will have the money to keep the Commandments.
 Deut.
 14:22-29 and Deut.
 26 commands us to save our 2nd tithes for the purpose of the 3 annual pilgrimages.
 The 1st tithe should go to the work of the Kingdom such as ministry & church expenses and bibles & gospel tracts.
 The 3rd tithe is only every 3rd year out of each 7 year cycle.
 The 3rd tithe goes into funds to help orphans, widows and ministers.
 The 2nd tithe is not sent to the church, or other people.
 But rather the 2nd tithe is saved by each person/family an then used to pay for travel expenses, camping, food & other needs for the Holy Days.
 If your employment offers "Vacation time", you should schedule your vacation time to be at the same time as the annual holy days.
 If your employment does not offer this benefit, you should still notify your employer in advance that you will be taking these days off of work due to religious holidays.
 In the USA, it is the law that employers give you time off of work of religious holidays.
 If you are a hard, dependable worker, your employer is not likely to give you any problems.
 Most people that fret about this issue, eventually learn that they worried for no reason.
 The annual commanded pilgrimages are a good reason to live in the same community/town as other true believers.
 Fellowship is extremely important, and it will be easier to travel only 30 minutes, up to 1/2 hours for the Holy days, rather than having to travel a thousand miles, 3 times per year.
 Many people try to claim that the holy days & related pilgrimages are no longer valid in the New Covenant time era.
 But that claim is proven wrong by several facts.
 The bible never says such.
 The apostles continued to keep all of the annual holy day & pilgrimages, even decades after the crucifixion.
 The apostle Paul continued to teach the observance of the holy day feasts.
 Even after Jesus returns, we will continue to keep the holy days.
 The bible is clear about all of this.
 We must push aside the traditional lawless doctrines of Babylonian false religions of mankind and obey Jesus.
 I Saw The Light Ministries hosts all 3 annual pilgrimages and all other annual holy days.